 Note: This article is provided for information only.
 Use within this program does not constitute endorsement of the vendor nor its products by Air University.

-(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge online community.
+(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge website.

 Preparing the Classroom